OVERVIEW

 Workplace Safety and CPR Trianing

-This scenario-based eLearning simulation applies gamification to teach employees how to use an AED to save the life of a person in cardiac arrest.
+This scenario-based course uses gamification to teach employees how to identify and use an AED to respond effectively in cardiac emergencies.

 Gamified Instructional Designer eLearning Experience